Estimated reading time: 5 minutes

-Congratulations on putting a budget together as it’s one of those things that people tend to shy away from as they believe it is too much work.
-I agree it is work but once you have it in place it’s easy street after that.
+Congratulations on putting a budget together, as people tend to shy away from it when they believe it is too much work.

-One of the frequently asked questions I get is, How do I know how much money to put in each category?
-If you have followed my Budgeting Series you will read about how we designed our budget but not so much the calculations we used to come up with the numbers.
-I wanted to show you some examples of how we may have arrived at our numbers.
+If you have followed my Budgeting Series, you will read about how we designed our budget but not so much about the calculations we used to create the numbers.

-How to make the right calculations work for your Budget!
+How to make the right calculations work for your budget.

-Yes it’s all about the numbers and don’t be afraid the math won’t bite you!
+Yes, it’s all about the numbers, and don’t be afraid the math won’t bite you.

-You get paid a Salary that’s paid to you monthly at $3000 (net) which is easy, the budget is already set out month by month, all you enter for income is $3000.
-But what happens if it’s weekly?
+You get paid a monthly salary of $3000 (net), which is easy; the budget is already set out month by month, and all you enter for income is $3000.

-You earn $750 per week (Net), sounds the same as the one above right?
-Wrong…..there’s 52 weeks in a year so to convert it to the same time frame as your budget (i.e. Monthly) we’ll have to work it out.
+Wrong… there are 52 weeks in a year, so to convert it to the same time frame as your budget (i.e., Monthly), we’ll have to work it out.

 $750 x 52 weeks = $39,000 and then divide by 12 (months) to get your monthly figure of….